 - large bag is approx 13.25 x 7 x 16

-- available in chambray blue, red ticking, slate ticking, natural (unbleached linen), caramel and eggplant
+- available in chambray blue, red ticking, slate ticking, natural (unbleached linen), and caramel

-- tack-stitch detail in red (on chambray, slate ticking, natural and caramel) or black (on red ticking and eggplant)
+- tack-stitch detail in red (on chambray, slate ticking, natural and caramel) or black (on red ticking)

 - chambray and ticking fabric is 55% hemp, 45% organic cotton